Jobseeker-company/mobile-common-widgets/README.md

 1. Choose your widget to be contributed. _Make sure the widget is being used by multiple products with more than 90% similarity._
 2. Add your widget to the relevant folder.
 For example, JSDialog should be placed inside dialogs widget.
 3. Add the usage to the example folder.
 Similar to [2], the widget should be placed to the relevant page that accessed from the list of buttons in home page.
 4. Add a screenshot of your widget to the readme, in this [section]() and at top of the widget constructor (see bewlow example).
+[How to host image to url using github?](https://www.youtube.com/watch?v=qIaWozjDyPk)

 ```dart
   /// ![](url to your awesome widget)